 You are here

 He is the author of a textbook entitled “Microwave Nondestructive Testing and Evaluation Principles” KLUWER Academic Publishers, 2000, and the co-author of a chapter on Microwave Techniques in the book entitled “Nondestructive Evaluation: Theory, Techniques, and Applications” Marcel and Dekker, Inc., 2002.
-He is the co-author of over 590 journal papers, conference proceedings and presentations and technical reports.
+He is the co-author of 170 refereed journal papers, 350+conference proceedings and presentations and 118 technical reports.

 He served as the Editor-in-Chief of the IEEE Transactions on Instrumentation and Measurement (2007-2011), two terms as an at-large AdCom member of the IEEE Instrumentation and Measurement (I&M) Society, I&M Society President (2014-2015) and serves as an I&M Society Distinguished Lecturer.
 He served as the General Co-Chair of the 2013 IEEE Instrumentation and Measurement Technology Conference (I2MTC).
-In 2015 and 2017 he served on the IEEE Technical Activities Board (TAB) Publications Services & Products Board (PSPB) for two terms (2016-2018 & 2019-2021), and served on the IEEE TAB/PSPB (2015 & 2017-2019).
+He has been elected as an at-large member of IEEE Publications Services & Products Board (PSPB) for two terms (2016-2018 & 2019-2021), and served on the IEEE TAB/PSPB (2015 & 2017-2019).

 He has eighteen issued US patents to his credit (with several issued abroad) in the field of microwave nondestructive testing and evaluation.
 He has delivered numerous Invited and Keynote presentations on the subject of microwave and millimeter wave nondestructive testing and imaging.
 He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) and a Fellow of the American Society for Nondestructive Testing (ASNT).